-The “Toronto Islands” actually consist of several small islands, most of which are connected to each other by bridges.
-Ferries from Toronto dock at three points: Centre Island, Ward’s Island to the east, and Hanlan’s Point to the west.
+The “Toronto Islands” actually consist of several small islands connected by bridges.
+Ferries dock at Centre Island, Ward’s Island to the east, and Hanlan’s Point to the west.

-Centre Island is the entertainment hub, with an amusement park, gardens, bike and boat rentals, and beaches.
-If you have young kids, head for the Franklin Children’s Garden, with play structures, a tree house, and a theater that hosts summer storytelling events.
+Centre Island is the entertainment hub, with an amusement park, gardens, bicycle and boat rentals, and beaches.
+If you have young kids, head for the Franklin Children’s Garden, with play structures, a tree house, and a theater with summer storytelling events.
 There’s a beach by the pier on Centre Island, but if you walk or cycle either direction from there, you’ll find prettier, less populated sand.

-Bike rentals ($7/hour, tandems $14/hour) are available near the Centre Island pier, on the opposite side of the island from the ferry dock; it’s 0.75 kilometer, or about a 0.5-mile walk.
-You can also rent fun “quadricycles,” four-wheeled pedal bikes that can seat two ($16/ hour) or four ($30/hour) people.
-On a bike, it takes about an hour to make a leisurely but complete loop of the islands, if you don’t stop much to look around.
-You can take bicycles over from the mainland, although bikes aren’t allowed on the Centre Island ferry on busy summer weekends.
+You can rent bikes at Toronto Islands Bike Rentals (416/203-0009, May-Sept., $8 per hour, tandems $15 per hour, cash only) near the Centre Island pier, across the island from the ferry dock.
+You can also rent fun “quadricycles,” four-wheeled pedal bikes seating two ($17 per hour) or four ($30 per hour) people.
+It takes about an hour to cycle a loop of the islands.
+You can take bicycles over from the mainland, except on the Centre Island ferry on busy summer weekends.

-In the summer, you can rent canoes, kayaks, and pedal boats at the Boat House on Centre Island.
-To find the boat rentals from the Centre Island docks, follow the main path past the amusement park.
-When you cross the bridge near the fountains, bear left (east) toward the Boat House.
+In summer, the Boat House (416/397-5166) rents canoes, kayaks, and pedal boats.
+From the Centre Island docks, follow the main path past the amusement park, cross the bridge near the fountains, then bear left (east) toward the Boat House.

-While many come to the islands for their more natural charms, a big attraction for the kids is the Centreville Amusement Park (604/203-0405, 10:30 a.m.–close daily early June–early Sept.; 10:30 a.m.–close Sat.–Sun.
-May and mid-to-late Sept.), with a 1907 carousel, a Ferris wheel, bumper boats, a roller coaster, antique car rides, and a whole host of other old-time carnival attractions.
-If you arrive on the Centre Island ferry, it’s hard to sneak past the amusements without the kids noticing, since the park is just a short walk from the ferry dock.
+A big draw for the kids is the Centreville Amusement Park (604/203-0405, 10:30am-8pm daily July-early Sept., call or check the website for hours May-June and mid-late Sept.), with a 1907 carousel, a Ferris wheel, bumper boats, a roller coaster, and other old-time carnival attractions.
+If you arrive on the Centre Island ferry, it’s hard to sneak past the amusements without the kids noticing; the park is a short walk from the ferry dock.

-Admission to the amusement park itself is free, but you’ll pay to ride the rides.
-A sheet of 50 ride tickets costs $42.48, or you can buy an all-day pass.
-Passes for individuals are based on height; one-day passes for adults and children who are more than four feet tall are $30.97, less than four feet tall $21.90.
-Family all-day passes are $96.
-You can get a small discount on both individual and family passes by buying them online before your visit.
+Admission to the amusement park is free, but you’ll pay to ride the rides.
+A sheet of 25 ride tickets costs $25, or you can buy an all-day pass.
+Individual passes are based on height; one-day passes for adults and kids over four feet tall are $37, under four feet tall $26.
+Family all-day passes are $112.
+Passes are discounted if you buy them online.

-If you see airplanes coming in over the harbor, so low that you think they’re going to land on your ferry, it’s because they’re headed to the Toronto Island Airport, near Hanlan’s Point, which also has parks and beaches.
-On this side of the island is the stone Gibraltar Point Lighthouse, built 1808–1809.
-It’s the oldest surviving lighthouse on the Great Lakes and the second-oldest in Canada.
-The Gibraltar Beach, west of the pier, is nice and there’s a clothing-optional beach at Hanlan’s Point.
+If you see airplanes coming in over the harbor, so low that you think they’re going to land on your ferry, it’s because they’re headed to the Toronto Island Airport, near Hanlan’s Point, which also has parks and beaches, including Gibraltar Beach, west of the pier.
+Nearby, the stone Gibraltar Point Lighthouse, built in 1808-1809, is the oldest surviving lighthouse on the Great Lakes and the second oldest in Canada.
+There’s a clothing-optional beach at Hanlan’s Point.

 Getting There and Around

-From downtown, ferries run to three different island docks: Centre Island, Hanlan’s Point, and Ward’s Island.
+From downtown, ferries run to Centre Island, Hanlan’s Point, and Ward’s Island.
 You can disembark at one and return from another.
-The schedules for the three ferries are different, though, so be sure to check.
-While schedules vary seasonally and by time of day, the Centre Island boats run most frequently (mid-Apr.–mid-Oct.), with departures every 15 to 30 minutes in the summer.
-Boats to Hanlan’s Point (mid-Apr.–mid-Oct.) and Ward’s Island (year-round) typically operate every 30 to 60 minutes in summer.
+The schedules for the three ferries are different, however, so be sure to check.
+While schedules vary seasonally and by time of day, the Centre Island boats (mid-Apr.–mid-Oct.) run most frequently, with summer departures every 15-30 minutes.
+Boats to Hanlan’s Point (mid-Apr.–mid-Oct.) and Ward’s Island (year-round) typically operate every 30-60 minutes in summer.
 Only the Ward’s Island ferry runs year-round.